juanmnl/new-era-theme/README.md

 # New era Syntax Theme

+Major changes.
+Still WIP and will be refining colors.

-WIP for a beautiful color palette, easy on the eyes, and frontend-ish driven theme.
+Beautiful color palette, readable, easy on the eyes and frontend-ish driven theme.

-Best used with the polychrome ui theme.
+* Best used with the polychrome ui theme.

 ## Screen